tamamatammy/sraf/research/readme.md

 - **Custodial Stablecoins**.
 These stablecoins have their reserves, issuance, redemption, and governance managed by one or more centralised entities.
 Users must rely on these parties to verify the reserve balances that back the stablecoin.

 - **Non-Custodial Stablecoins**.
-Stablecoins’ issuance and redemption are managed by smart contracts, with reserve or proof of reserve (e.g. tokentised RWA) held on-chain.
+Stablecoins’ issuance and redemption are managed by smart contracts, with reserve or proof of reserve (e.g. tokentised RWA) held onchain.
 Governance decisions - such as changes to reserve assets, collateral ratios, or token minting and burning mechanism - are made by DAOs or algorithms, or both.
-Non custodial stablecoins depend heavily on smart contracts, which tend to be far more complex than those used by custodial stablecoins
+Non custodial stablecoins depend heavily on smart contracts, which tend to be far more complex than those used by custodial stablecoins.

 At a high level, stablecoins within the same type group tend to share similar risk profiles.
 For instance, custodial stablecoins are more exposed to counterparty risk, as their reserves are managed by trusted entities.
 On the other hand, non-custodial stablecoins, which rely on complex smart contracts, expose users to higher smart contract risk.